miztiik/serverless-kms-key-rotator/kms-data-key-encrypt-decrypt.md

                             )
     ```

-1. ### Encrypt Data with CMK
+1. ### Encrypt Data with `Data Key`
-        Lets begin the encryption of confidential data.
+    Lets begin the encryption of our confidential data.
 You can use any tool for this, here, I will be using `OpenSSL`.
+The encrypted output is stored in a file `encrypted_data.txt`
     ```sh
     openssl enc -e -aes256 \
         -k "${plaintext_data_key}" \
+        -in "confidential_data.txt" \
+        -out "./encrypted_data/enc_confidential_data.txt"

+    # In case you want to store the key in a file and encrypt,
+    openssl enc -e -aes256 \
+        -k fileb://./key/plaintext_data_key \
-        -in "test_file.txt" \
+        -in "confidential_data.txt" \
-        -out "encrypted_data.txt"
+        -out "./encrypted_data/enc_confidential_data.txt"
     ```
     **Note:** _As we now have stored the decoded CyphertextBlob - `encrypted_data_key` and Plaintext Key - `plaintext_data_key` in our `.key/`directory, we can get rid of the `plaintext_data_key` after the data encryption is completed._